 William Alexander Hunter 1844 - 1898

-William Alexander was the first born on the 8th of May, 1844, named after James’ grandfather William and his father Alexander.
+William Alexander Hunter was the first born on the 4th or the 8th of May, 1844, named after James’ grandfather William and his father Alexander.
 He was educated at Aberdeen Grammar School and entered Aberdeen University when aged just sixteen.
 Rather than taking to Aberdeen’s many industrial occupations, he went on to become a barrister.
 He worked at Middle Temple and Brick Court Temple in London, and was called to the Bar in 1867.
 Two years later, he was appointed professor of Roman Law at University College, London, and in 1878, professor of Jurisprudence.

 He became well known as the author of a standard work on Roman Law, 'A Systematic and Historical Exposition of Roman Law in the Order of a Code', 1876, together with a smaller introductory volume for students, 'Introduction to Roman Law'.
 The 'Hunter Medal in Roman Law' was created in 1903 in his memory.
 Other works by William were: